ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.3 2009-06-28 Fixed nasty regeneration bug where no items in the feed would
+               get any metadata after adding a file to the feed.
+The workaround was to clear the cache, but this update fixes it.
+Also, make the feed more robust against getID3's handling of broken MP3s.
 1.2 2009-05-04 Changed the contents of the <title> tag per item.
 Added a new
                configuration option LONG_TITLE to enable the old behaviour.
                Added new URL parameter ?force=password to enable clearing of